Last Updated on

 Did I reach any of my goals with my blog?

 I did not reach my traffic goal with my blog, but I was not spending as much time on the blog this last year as I planned too.
 The flipping business required a lot of my time, but I did still reach some goals.
-I was able to publish: Build a Rental Property Empire: the no-nonsense book on finding deals, financing the right way, and managing wisely.
-The book did incredibly well, was an Amazon best-seller, one of the top ten Amazon real estate books most of the year, was published in paperback, and as an audio book.
-I also published three other books in paperback, and wrote another book on attitude and mindset that I mentioned earlier.
+I was able to publish: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
+The book did incredibly well, was an Amazon best-seller, one of the top ten Amazon real estate books most of the year, was published in paperback, and as an audiobook.
+I also published three other books in paperback and wrote another book on the attitude and mindset that I mentioned earlier.
 I have been less scattered with the blog.
-I focus on trying to help people the best I can with books, the podcast, articles, and coaching if they want more personal advice.

 How did I do on my personal goals?